Artificial Intelligence Governance for New Zealand Technology Companies

 The competitive differentiator

-• Few NZ tech companies certified -- early movers gain significant advantage
+- Few NZ tech companies certified, so early movers gain significant advantage

 EU AI Act